dcolcott/aws-amplify-sagemaker-inference-client/README.md

 Successfully added resource smInferenceClient locally.

-**Copy the AWS Lambda code to local AWS Amplify backend function:**
+**7. Copy the AWS Lambda code to local AWS Amplify backend function:**
 In the previous step, AWS Amplify defined a skeleton Lambda function with placeholders for the function handler.
 The below command overwrites this with the Sagemaker Inference client backend source code developed for this project:
 ```
 cp -r lambda-function/src/ amplify/backend/function/awsamplifysagemaker/src/
 ```

-**Update AWS Amplify generated Lambda role-based policy to add InvokeEndpoint**
+**8. Update AWS Amplify generated Lambda role-based policy to add InvokeEndpoint:**
 In the previous step, AWS Amplify created an AWS Cloudformation template to deploy the AWS Lambda function including the role-based permissions.
 Below overwrites this template to also include am additional policy to give the Lambda sagemaker:InvokeEndpoint permissions.
 ```
 cp -r lambda-function/src/ amplify/backend/function/awsamplifysagemaker/src/
 ```

-#### Push the application stack and publish the client-side code.
+**9. Push the application stack and publish the client-side code:**

 The above commands configured the automation scripts to deploy an optimised hosting stack but AWS Amplify only saved these locally in the **amplify** directory that was created with the ```amplify init``` command.